TouchDesigner/TouchEngine-Windows/README.md

 TouchEngine requires an installed version of TouchDesigner to load and work with components, along with any paid license (TouchPlayer/TouchDesigner Pro/Commercial/Educational).
 TouchEngine will locate an installed version suitable for use on the user's system.

-By default the most recently installed version of TouchDesigner will be used (which includes the TouchEngine.exe executable).
+By default the most recently installed version of TouchDesigner will be used.
+The earliest TouchDesigner version which works with this version of TouchEngine is 2020.28110.
+2021.12380 or later is recommended.

 Users can specify a particular version to use by including a folder named "TouchEngine" alongside the component .tox being loaded.
-This folder is a renamed TouchDesigner installation directory (on Windows) or application (on macOS), or a file-system link to an installation or application location (either a symbolic link or a Windows Explorer shortcut or macOS Finder alias).
+This folder can be a renamed TouchDesigner installation directory (on Windows) or application (on macOS), or a file-system link to an installation or application location (either a symbolic link or a Windows Explorer shortcut or macOS Finder alias).

 TEObjects